 Listen to “The Great Church Robbery” by clicking the player below.

 Although the team no longer travels to perform (after a decade of ministry), Fred and Jon still work together on Fred’s radio show/podcast “The Sheep Laughs Comedy Show.”
+In fact, when you total up the minutes of new material they have done together as part of the program, it actually surpasses the amount of material they recorded for the Prime Example albums by several hours!

 Below are some of the newspaper articles that they were featured in around the country.